wilsonmar/wilsonmar.github.io/_posts/2020-03-10-pytest-bdd.md

    A. English was selected in browser's Preferences, but another the app displays another language.

-   B. Another language was selected in browser's Perferences, and the app displays that language.
+   B. Another language was selected in browser's preferences, and the app displays that language.

 To simulate selecting another language in the browser's Preferences in Firefox: